OData Connector - Publishing Data - Features

 return [l_entity1, l_entity2]

-Entity type as return type
+Entity Type as the return type

 return [["STRID":1,"STR_TITLE":"Hello world"],["STRID":2,"STR_TITLE":"Hello world2"]]